karolz-ms/eShopOnContainers-wiki/Explore-the-application.md

 ### Authenticating and creating an order on the Web MVC app

 When you try the Web MVC application by using the url <http://host.docker.internal:5100>, you'll be able to test the home page which is also the catalog page.
 But if you want to add articles to the basket you need to login first at the login page which is handled by the STS microservice/container (Security Token Service).
-At this point, you could register your own user/customer or you can also use a convenient default user/customer named **demoUser@microsoft.com** so you don't need to register your own user and it'll be easier to explore.
+At this point, you could register your own user/customer or you can also use one of the default users/customers, so you don't need to register your own user, and it'll be easier to explore.
-The credentials for this demo user are:
+The credentials for default users are:

-- User: **demouser@microsoft.com**
+- User: **alice** or **bob**
-- Password: **Pass@word1**
+- Password: **Pass123$**

 Below you can see the login page to provide those credentials from the MVC application.